How to Show or Hide Fonts in Windows 11

 Why hide fonts?

 Your computer can end up with hundreds of fonts over time.
 This makes it tough to find the ones you actually use in programs like Microsoft 365 or Adobe.
-Hiding fonts keeps your workspace clean and improves performance by reducing the number of active items your apps need to load.
+Hiding fonts keeps your workspace tidy and can boost performance by reducing the number of active items your applications need to load.

 What happens when you hide a font?